About the RAC Be Your Own Boss (BYOB) Program

 Learners receive The Royal Alberta College and IBM Certificate in Entrepreneurship and also other educational training certificates that may include

-The RAC does NOT receive any funding for this program by any level of government.
+The RAC does NOT receive any funding for this program from any level of government.